 Electives are open to juniors and seniors.
-A Diversity course MUST be taken junior year, and at least one elective MUST be taken senior Year.
+A Diversity course MUST be taken junior year, and at least one elective MUST be taken senior year.
 Students are encouraged to take more than the minimum requirements during both their junior and senior years, as most colleges prefer students enter with four credits of Social Studies.
+If students and/or parents wish to review possible modification or opt-out options for the diversity requirement, please contact your student's counselor.